Home Publications Diversions Mathematics Music

 Don’t violate them, though: that’s what I say.

-On the Phillies' Loss to the Diamondbacks in the 2023 World series
+On the Phillies' Loss to the Diamondbacks in the 2023 NLCS

 The snake bite was too potent; they succumbed.